BA in Anthropology

 In addition to college foundation requirements and University graduation requirements, such as general education, all anthropology students are required to complete the following core courses (15 credits):

 and Fundamentals of Archaeology Lab

 & ANTHRO 2052

 ANTHRO 4990 Capstone Seminar in Anthropology must be completed even if a student completes an additional major in another department.
 Some departments waive this requirement for students completing a double major.
 Students with second majors should check with the other department to see if they are required to complete both capstone courses.

-A minimum of five additional Anthropology courses (at least 15 credits) are required for the major.
+A minimum of 15 additional Anthropology credits (usually 5 courses) are required for the major.
 These courses must be distributed as follows:

 Explanation about the distribution of departmental courses among these three categories is available at https://anthropology.missouri.edu/sites/default/files/undergrad-files/undergrad_brochure_2015.pdf

-The choice of area, topical-theoretical and methods courses is guided by the student's individual interests and goals, and is selected in consultation with the advisor.
-With the consent of the student's advisor and the director of undergraduate studies, the methods/techniques or area requirements may be fulfilled by suitable courses outside anthropology.
+The choice of area, topical-theoretical and methods courses is guided by the student's individual interests and goals, and is selected in consultation with their departmental mentor.
+With the consent of the student's mentor and the director of undergraduate studies, the methods/techniques or area requirements may be fulfilled by suitable courses outside anthropology.
 If this requirement is satisfied by a course outside anthropology, an additional anthropology course is selected to complete the 30 credits required in anthropology.